VenoMave: Targeted Poisoning Against Speech Recognition: Method

+To solve this non-convex problem, we iteratively apply gradient descent to optimize the poison frames~\(\poisonDataset_i\).

+Our motivation behind optimizing Equation~\ref{eq:BPLoss} over \(\nummodels\) surrogate models is based on prior work~\cite{zhu2019transferable, aghakhani2020bullseye} that relies on the assumption that by obtaining the above heuristics for similar models, such a guarantee will also transfer to unknown victim models.
+These attacks presented high success rates against \emph{linear transfer learning}, where a pre-trained but \emph{frozen} network \(\model\) is used to calculate features for an application-specific linear classifier, which is fine-tuned on the poisoned dataset.
+However, as shown by Schwarzschild et al.~\cite{schwarzschild2021just}, such heuristics will not hold when the victim's model is trained on the poisoned dataset from scratch, as the feature space is also altered during training.
+In fact, we made similar observations in preliminary experiments.

-To increase transferability, \sys{} optimizes poison frames such that not only the target frame is inside the convex hull of poison frames, but it is ideally at, or at least close to, the center of this \emph{attack zone}.
-To cope with this challenge, we train a set of surrogate networks \emph{from scratch} on the current (poisoned) dataset at the beginning of each round of the attack.
+To cope with this challenge, we train a set of surrogate networks \(\{\surrogateDNN{}_m\}_{m=1}^{M}\) \emph{from scratch} on the current (poisoned) dataset at the beginning of each round of the attack.
 Subsequently, we modify the poison samples to achieve our desired heuristics with respect to the refreshed surrogate models.
-Our intuition is that after several rounds of the attack, we reach a state in which the poisoned data need no further modifications to obtain the heuristics, hoping that their malicious characteristics will transfer to the victim's poisoned~model.
+Our intuition is that after several rounds of the attack we reach a state in which the poisoned data needs no further modifications to obtain the heuristics.
+To check whether this happens or not, at the end of each round of the attack, we train a (surrogate) victim \ac{ASR} system on the current poisoned dataset from scratch.
+The attack terminates if either it succeeds against this \ac{ASR} system (early stop) or we reach a maximum number of rounds \(\maxiter\).